CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 42: March 8th, 2017

+**Today's Progress**: Completed lesson 9 on Javascript30 then started working at my by myself through the challange for lesson 10.

+**Thoughts**: Lesson 9 was very good and I'm quite interested in getting into lesson 10 and attempting it myself as Was suggests.

 ### Day 41: March 7th, 2017

 **Today's Progress**: Lessons 7 and 8 on Javascript30 plus a little bit of react work.